doubouil/Deezer-Release-Radar/README.md

 # Deezer-Release-Radar
-A userscript to view new releases of artist you follow, not the ones Deezer thinks you like.
+A script to view new releases of artist you follow, not the ones Deezer thinks you like.
 Deezers Release Playlist does not feature small artists and features artists you heard 2 times.
 This radar features only all artists you follow.
 Designed for the Desktop Browser version, supports both dark and white mode.
-Tested on Chrome/Firefox with Violentmonkey/Tampermonkey.\
+Tested on Chrome/Firefox with Violentmonkey/Tampermonkey and Desktop Application on Windows.\

 ![image](https://github.com/user-attachments/assets/8c2ea203-a649-42ca-950d-f6447af104af)

+## Now also supported for the desktop application
+Thanks to [this](https://github.com/bababoi-2/deezer-desktop-app-injection/) project we can now easily use scripts within the desktop application.
+You can download the version for that script [here]([https://github.com/bababoi-2/Deezer-Release-Radar/tree/desktop](https://github.com/bababoi-2/Deezer-Release-Radar/blob/desktop/release_radar.js))

 ## Functionality
 - Adds a menu item right besides the notifications icon